Friday 13th October 2017

 Friday 25th August 2017

 Queens of the Stone Age frontman Joshua Homme is a virtuoso of the sex-rock guitar riff; when I saw him play live with Iggy Pop last year, his Herculean performance of classics like “Sixteen” and “Funtime” might have done what no other guitarist has done yet – cuckold the late Ron Asheton.
-But the old adage says that great craftsmanship doesn’t always make great art, and when he’s bolstering the creative weight of Iggy Pop or even Alex Turner, it’s hard not to think that Homme’s most soul-affirming music has always come from the vision of these more discerning songwriters.
-At their best, his songs for QOTSA are a lot of fun to head bang to, but particularly because you know that they’ll never demand much serious attention from your brain.
+But the old adage says that great craftsmanship doesn’t always make great art, and whether he’s bolstering the creative weight of Iggy Pop or even Alex Turner, it’s hard not to think that Homme’s most soul-affirming music has always come from the vision of these more discerning songwriters.
+At their best, I daresay Queens of the Stone Age can be ‘fun’, and yet their songs certainly never engage you beyond the fugacious joy of a thundering guitar riff.

 Continue reading “Queens of the Stone Age Album Review, “Villains””